 He has been an acting member of the Questors' Theatre, Ealing since 1981, and has also appeared with them on tour at the Edinburgh Fringe and at the Minack Theatre, Cornwall.
 He was on the staff of the BBC for six years in the early 1980s, and during this time he was a member of their Studio Amateur Dramatic Group (SADG), which performed and recorded radio plays in studio.
-He has been a friend of Shakespeare's Globe for over twenty years, and currently does regular duties on the Friends Desk there.
+He has been a friend of Shakespeare's Globe for over twenty years, and does regular duties on the Friends Desk there.

 He produced A Kingdom for a Stage at the Chelsea Theatre in 2016.
 Reviews of the production are available below:

 The radio version of A Kingdom for a Stage was broadcast twice on audiobookradio.net in 2017.
 It was repeated twice in 2020.